-- The system can reuse the ALET associated with a SCOPE=COMMON data space after the space terminates.
+- SCOPE=COMMON data spaces can only be assigned a system storage key (0-7). - The system can reuse the ALET associated with a SCOPE=COMMON data space after the space terminates.
 Therefore, manage the termination and reuse of ALETs for the SCOPE=COMMON data space.
-This action is described in "ALET reuse by the system" on page 110. - To help solve system problems and error conditions, use the data space dumping services to dump appropriate areas of the SCOPE=COMMON data space.
-See "Dumping storage in a data space" on page 153 for information about dumping data space areas.
+This action is described in "ALET reuse by the system" on page 114.

+• To help solve system problems and error conditions, use the data space dumping services to dump appropriate areas of the SCOPE=COMMON data space.
+See "Dumping storage in a data space" on page 156 for information about dumping data space areas.